$750 to overall male/female

 The Georgia Death Race is a point-to-point ultramarathon trail race in North Georgia.
-The race is 60ish miles (last year some clocked it around 64ish?
-Maybe just a bit longer this year?) with close to 35,000 feet of elevation change, starting at Vogel State Park and finishing at Amicalola Falls State Park.
-Starting the race at 4:00 a.m. allows runners of all speeds to be on top of Duncan Ridge on the Duncan Ridge Trail for the sunrise.
+The race is 68ish miles with close to 40,000 feet of elevation change, starting at Vogel State Park and finishing at Amicalola Falls State Park.
+Starting the race at 8:00 a.m. allows runners of all speeds to be on top of Duncan Ridge on the Duncan Ridge Trail for the sunrise.
 From here you will see the sun rise over the back of Brasstown Blad, the highest point in Georgia.
 With the leaves off the trees the sunrise will light up the surrounding mountains and valleys that make up Northern Georgia.
 This, in it self, makes it worth it to run the race.
 The first 8 miles has close to 3,500 feet of elevation change.
 Including the 2,300 ft climb over 3.8 miles up to the summit of Coosa Bald.

 Other course highlights include views from random points along the trail of mountains as far as you can see, the Toccoa Swinging Bridge, Amicalola Falls, the remote Benton Mackaye and Duncan Ridge Trails, and a beautiful wide open field with close to unobstructed views of the mountains some 37 miles in.
 Not to mention this race is hard as nails.

-While the point of the race is for it to be hard, the real reason for this race is to showcase two of the greatest parks in the country as well as create an experience that you will never forget.
+While the point of the race is for it to be hard, the real reason for this race is to showcase the North Georgia Mountain trails as well as create an experience that you will never forget.
 The sheer beauty of this race masks the difficulty of the terrain.

 $100 cash prize for whomever picks up the most trash on the course.

 PLEASE SCROLL DOWN TO GET ALL THE DETAILS FOR THE RACE ITSELF!!!